Proulx-S/util/README.md

-various little tools to be used in all my work
+Various little tools to be used in all my work